 - 1. Unit members engaging in political activity shall make it clear that their utterances and actions are theirs as individuals. - 2.
-Leaves of absence shall be requested in writing.

-- 3. Leaves of absence for campaigning and holding office may be arranged for a definite period.
-If the candidate is not elected, he/she shall be returned to his/her position immediately. - 4.
+Leaves of absence shall be requested in writing. - 3.
+Leaves of absence for campaigning and holding office may be arranged for a definite period.
+If the candidate is not elected, they shall be returned to their position immediately. - 4.
 Leave may include voter registration, election day duties, or other political responsibilities.